+Rule 18.2(b), Mark-Room: Giving Mark-Room

+Rule 21(a), Exoneration

-Rule 18.2(b), Mark-Room: Giving Mark-Room When an inside overlapped windward boat that is entitled to mark-room sails below her proper course while at the mark, she must keep clear of the outside leeward boat, and the outside boat may luff provided that she gives the inside boat room to keep clear.
-Summary of the Facts Two 15-foot (3.5 m) dinghies, IW and OL, were approaching a leeward port-hand mark.
-IW established an inside overlap on OL well before the boats reached the zone, and OL gave IW space to sail to the mark and then to sail her proper course while at the mark.
+When an inside overlapped windward boat that is entitled to mark-room takes more space than she is entitled to, she must keep clear of the outside leeward boat, and the outside boat may luff provided that she gives the inside boat room to keep clear.

+Summary of the Facts

+Two 15-foot (4.5 m) dinghies, IW and OL, were approaching a leeward port-hand mark.
+The next leg was a beat to windward.
+IW established an inside overlap on OL well before the boats reached the zone, and OL gave IW space to sail to the mark and to round the mark onto a close-hauled course.
 After IW passed the mark, OL began to luff to her course to the next mark.
 IW was slower in heading up, and her boom, still well out, touched OL's helmsman and shrouds.
 At the time of the contact IW was a hull length from the mark and over 45 degrees below close-hauled.
 No damage or injury occurred.
 IW protested OL under rule 18.2(b), and OL protested IW under rule 11.